List of Iowa Hawkeyes men's basketball head coaches

 The following is a list of Iowa Hawkeyes men's basketball head coaches at the University of Iowa in Iowa City, Iowa.
-The Iowa Hawkeyes men's basketball program has had had 22 head coaches (not including the 2nd time for Coach Rule, Coach O'Connor and Coach Williams) in their 118-season history.
-18 of the 22 coaches have winning records at Iowa.
-The sortable list is by number of total Iowa program seasons.
+Twenty-three individuals have served as head coach for the Iowa Hawkeyes men's basketball program in its 124-season history.
+Ed Rule, Rollie Williams, and Bucky O'Connor each served more than one tenure as head coach.
+Eighteen of the 23 coaches have winning records at Iowa.
+By default, the list is sorted by the number of seasons in which the coaches served as head coach.
 The list can be sorted by clicking on the column header.
+Numbers are updated through the end of the 2024-2025 season.

 Four Iowa Hawkeye men's basketball coaches have been inducted into the Naismith Basketball Hall of Fame: Sam Barry, Ralph Miller, Lute Olson and George Raveling.